EOSIO/taurus-node/docs/01_nodeos/06_logging/20_third_party_logging/index.md

 ## Overview

 To stay informed about the overall and detailed performance of your EOSIO-based blockchain node(s), you can make use of the telemetry tools available.
-EOSIO offers integration with two such telemetry tools:
+EOSIO-Taurus offers integration with two such telemetry tools:

 * [Deep-mind logger](10_deep_mind_logger.md)
 * [Zipkin tracer](20_zipkin_tracer.md)